Sign In

 • Performance-optimized pod

-In the capacity-optimized pods, you will get 10 million vectors per pod, while performance-optimized setting provides lower latency (5 million vectors per pod).
+In the capacity-optimized pods, you will get 10 million vectors per pod, while the performance-optimized setting provides lower latency (5 million vectors per pod).

 Weaviate provides 3 options: